iot-lab/iot-lab-gateway/DEVELOPER.md

 The IoT-LAB experimental platform allows users to conduct remote experiments on wireless sensor board (such as an Arduino board with an Xbee module).
 For this purpose,a board called *open-node*, can be connected to the IoT-LAB gateway, via the usb port.
-Below, the picture of an open-node connected to a gateway.
+Below is a picture of an open-node connected to a gateway.

 ![Gateway and wireless sensor board (e.g. Fox node)](gateway.jpg)